tuberry/user-theme-x/README.md

 ## Note

 1. The extension is forked from [user-theme].
-2. If there is something wrong, try to disable the user-stylesheet to exclude the influence of your code snippets.
+2. If there is something wrong, try to disable the user stylesheet.

 [EGO]:https://extensions.gnome.org/extension/3019/user-themes-x/
 [user-theme]:https://extensions.gnome.org/extension/19/user-themes/